alex0rpi/alex0rpi/README.md

 # Hi!
 I'm Alex! 👋🏻

 Bon dia!
-My full name is Alex Orpinell,
+My full name is Alex Orpinell and I am an engineer reskilled to software developer.

 I was born in Barcelona, where I was raised and took my engineering degree.
-I was then tempted to pursue my studies abroad so I took a double engineering degree program between UPC(Barcelona) and ENSAM(Bordeaux).
-Then I began my work experience back in Barcelona but a year later, I decided to move to France again, this time Toulouse, to do an advanced Master's degree in aeronautical maintenance.
-Then I had to chance to work for Airbus, first as a subcontractor for a french company (Aeroconseil), and later on for a supplier (ARITEX).
-After some hard meditating I deciding to quit, or at least pause my engineer career in mid 2017, which lead me to re-think my career direction.
-Today I live in my hometown Barcelona (Spain) after spending over 6 years in France.
+For the last academic year I was tempted to pursue my studies abroad so I took a double engineering degree program between UPC (Barcelona) and ENSAM (Bordeaux).
+Then I started off my work experience back in Barcelona for an automotive engineering company (MAZEL).
+A year later though, I decided to move to France again, this time Toulouse, to do an advanced Master's degree in aeronautical maintenance.
+Then I had to chance to work for Airbus, first as a subcontractor for a french company (Aeroconseil), and later on for a spanish supplier (ARITEX).
+After some hard meditating I deciding to quit my job which lead me to re-think my career direction.
+Today I live in my hometown Barcelona (Spain) after having spending over 6 years in France.

 ## Freelance experience 👦•🏎️
 2018-2022 | Futures trader.
 While using the NinjaTrader graphical software I had a grasp of C# for customizing equity indicators, which later led me to further dive into programing.
+This was the seed that made me discover my interest in frontend and backend web development.

-## Work Experience 👦•🚅
+## Work experience 👦•🚅
 * 2015-2017 | ARITEX as Project Manager for the A330neo Pylon Assembly Line implementation.
 * 2012-2015 | AEROCONSEL (AKKA Technologies) as maintainability engineer in Airbus.
 * 2012-2012 | ALTEN (A couple months suffised to realize that it wasn't my place).
 * 2010-2011 | MAZEL Ingenieros as Quality engineer and later as commercial engineer.

-## Official Education 👦•🎓
+## Official education 👦•🎓
 * 2011-2012 | Advanced Master’s degree in Aeronautical Maintenance (ISAE Toulouse, FRANCE)
 * 2009-2010 | Mastère Spécialisé Ingénierie Aéronautique (ENSAM Bordeaux, FRANCE)
 * 2002-2009 | Escola Superior d'Enginyeria Industrial de Barcelona (UPC ETSEIB)